awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ## Testing deployments<a name="cdk_pipeline_validation"></a>

-You can add steps to a CDK Pipeline to validate the deployments you are performing\.
-Using the CDK Pipeline library's `[ShellStep](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.ShellStep.html)`, you can try to access a just\-deployed Amazon API Gateway backed by a Lambda function, for example, or issue an AWS CLI command to check some setting of a deployed resource\.
+You can add steps to a CDK Pipeline to validate the deployments that you're performing\.
+For example, you can use the CDK Pipeline library's `[ShellStep](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.ShellStep.html)` to perform tasks such as the following:
++ Trying to access a newly deployed Amazon API Gateway backed by a Lambda function
++ Checking a setting of a deployed resource by issuing an AWS CLI command

 In its simplest form, adding validation actions looks like this: